ILoveAzure-cloud/ILA-Manifest/WhoIsIn/WhoIsIn.md

-# Who is in "I Love Azure" ?
+# Who is part of "I Love Azure" ?

 ## Founder of "I Love Azure"